amisepa/iEEGLAB/README.md

 # iEEGLAB
 EEGLAB plugin for analyzing intracranial EEG (iEEG) data.
+Supports both stereoEEG (sEEG) and eCoG data.
+The plugin supports continuous iEEG data applications:
+	- Epilepsy research,
+	- clinical monitoring

+Although it is mainly designed for event-related applications:
+	- Stimulus-/Response-locked,
+	- Cortico-Cortical Evoked Potentials (CCEP; e.g., single pulse stimulation experiments)

 A lot of the code and algorithms implemented were adapted from work by Dora Hermes and the Multimodal Neuroimaging Lab (https://github.com/MultimodalNeuroimagingLab).
 Please cite the following references when using this plugin: